apache/mesos/docs/configuration.md

     --executor_secret_key=VALUE
   </td>
   <td>
-The key used when generating executor secrets.
+Path to a file containing the key used when generating executor secrets.
 This flag is only available when Mesos is built with SSL support.
   </td>
 </tr>
 <tr>